gch1p/inverter-tools/README.md

 ## Supported devices

-As the time of writing, only InfiniSolar V 5KW was tested.
+As of time of writing, only InfiniSolar V 5KW was tested.

 ## Supported interfaces